Mikebeem/mikebeem.github.io/_tabs/about _EN.md

 icon: fas fa-info-circle
 order: 2
-title: About
+title: Mike Beemsterboer - DevOps Consultant
-permalink: /posts/about
+permalink: /about
 lang: en
 ---

-## Mike Beemsterboer - DevOps Consultant

 As a DevOps Consultant, I focus on improving the processes and collaboration of IT teams involved in software development and operations.
 I help organizations